EVPN Inter-Domain Option-B Solution

 deployments are illustrated in Figure 1 and Figure 2.
 Figure 1

-illustrates an Inter-Domain example where each domain is an IGP
+illustrates an Inter-Domain example where each domain corresponds to

-neighboring between them, and also with the Ingress PE (I-PE) and the
+with the Ingress PE (I-PE) and Egress PE (E-PE), respectively.

-in each of the domains.
-The procedures described in this document
+The procedures described in this document remain unchanged regardless

-may mean either MAC-VRF or IP-VRF, unless otherwise specified.
+either a MAC-VRF or an IP-VRF, unless explicitly specified otherwise.

 EVPN Route EVPN Route